It’s located in the beautiful Black Hills, Rapid City, South Dakota.

 YES with approval.
 Students work on student owned projects, but it must be approved by the School Director.
 A student project are not required to attend, but it is an opportunity for students to build their own hot rods.
 There is always plenty of work in classes for students without projects to obtain a wide base for their education.
 All materials used in student projects are the responsibility of the project owners.

 YES.
 Female students are encouraged to enroll.
 We have experienced many very capable female students.
 The hot rodding industry is an excellent opportunity for any student with some artistic and highly motivated desires to succeed.
 The gender or race does not matter.

 We require the student to be well groomed.
 If he has a beard it must trimmed and cannot be too long for safety reasons.
 Hair must be kept well groomed.
 Long hair must be tied back.
 We maintain a professional atmosphere.

 Max student to instructor ratio should not exceed 15 to 1 (most of the time much lower).
-In order to give the student the best training possible, HRI maintains a very low instructor to student ratio.
+In order to give the student the best training possible, Hot Rod Institute maintains a very low instructor to student ratio.

 Our number one goal is to give a student a high quality education at a reasonable price.
 We are not a corporate or government backed school.
 Hot Rod Institute is just a small private school.
 For about the cost of a good used truck or a cheap new car, you get one year of awesome car restoration training.
 After graduation a student could be out in the work force making a good living doing what a true hot rodder loves.
 Price varies between options, such as a $300 discount on tuition for taking a Diploma Program (4 or more classes).
 Contact the Director of Admissions for the actual cost.
 We don’t like to beat around the bush, we will tell you the cost, straight up.
 Give us a call today!
+(605) 342-1195